 One of the most common symptoms is bad breath, caused by bacterial growth that is normally kept in check by saliva.
 Lips, oral tissues, and the surface of the tongue can become so dry that they crack, leading to small but painful sores or even ulcers.

-Saliva also plays a crucial role in keeping the mouth clean.
-When there’s not enough of it, the effects go beyond simple discomfort: the delicate balance of the oral microbiota is disrupted, allowing harmful microorganisms to thrive.
-As a result, what starts as mild dryness can escalate into thrush (oral candidiasis), cavities, gum disease, or stomatitis.
+Saliva plays a fundamental role in keeping the mouth clean.
+In the case of insufficient production, the effects can go beyond simple lack of lubrication: if the delicate balance of the oral bacterial flora is disturbed, certain harmful microorganisms may gain the upper hand.
+As a result, what begins as a simple sensation of dry mouth can progress to candida infections (oral thrush), cavities, gingivitis, or stomatitis.

 And there’s more – saliva is essential for tasting food properly.
 Excessive dryness can alter taste perception, a condition known as dysgeusia, often leaving a persistent unpleasant flavor in the mouth.